starlinq/atom-hydrogen/README.md

 To run the whole file or only current or selected cell, it is better to become familiar with Atom's Hydrogen menu and commands.

 So we can go to Atom's top menu > Packages > Hydrogen.

+After running code, before proceeding further you will be prompted to select an environment.